Ghady-Abboud/Personal-Portfolio/README.md

 This is my personal portfolio website, I utilized HTML along with CSS to design and style the web contents.
-Through this website, you'll have an idea of who I am and what projects I've been working on.
+Through this website, you'll be introduced to some of the projects I've completed or currently working on, as well as the skills I offer.
+I also included a section that talks about me more in depth.